mc-cat-tty/Language-Classification/README.md

 ## Math behind it

-By analyzing the frequency of every single letter is possible to detect the language of a given text.
+By analyzing the frequency of every single letter is possible to detect the language of a given text. <br>
-Once the characters' frequencies have been extracted, this information can be used as a representation of the text.
+Once the characters' frequencies have been extracted, this information can be used as a representation of the text. <br>
-We want to find out which is its language, so we have to determine which is the table's column that has the nearest values.
+We want to find out which is its language, so we have to determine which is the table's column that has the nearest values. <br>
-To accomplish that, it can be used the Pythagorean theorem extended to 26 dimensions, the number of letters in the Latin alphabet.
+To accomplish that, it can be used the Pythagorean theorem extended to 26 dimensions, the number of letters in the Latin alphabet. <br>
-By computing the distance between the given text and each language inside the table, it's possible to define which is the nearest language.
+By computing the distance between the given text and each language inside the table, it's possible to define which is the nearest language. <br>

 ## Technologies